configcat/docs/docs/advanced/user-object.md

 Property|Description
 ---|---
-Identifier|**REQUIRED** *Please see description below the table.*
+Identifier|**REQUIRED** We recommend adding a UserID, Email address or SessionID.
+[More](advanced/user-object.md#identifier-property)
 Email|**OPTIONAL** Email address of your user.
 By adding this parameter you will be able to create Email address based targeting. e.g: Turn on a feature for only users with @example.com addresses.
 Country|**OPTIONAL** Fill this for location or country based targeting. e.g: Turn on a feature for users in Canada only.
-Custom|**OPTIONAL** This parameter will let you create targeting based on any user data you like. e.g: Age, Subscription type, User role etc.
+Custom|**OPTIONAL** This parameter will let you create targeting based on any user data you like. e.g: Age, Subscription type, User role, Device type, App version number etc.

-Despite it's name, a User Object can contain non-user related information as well, that could be important for targeting like your application's version number or the device type/OS your application is running on.

 ### Identifier property
 Unique identifier of a user in your application.
 Required.
 Enables ConfigCat to differentiate your users from each other and to evaluate the setting values for percentage based targeting.